 PFund is a vital resource and community builder for gay, lesbian, bisexual, transgender and allied communities by providing grants and scholarships, developing leaders and inspiring giving.
 Applicants must identify as LGBT or allied student and be legal residents of Minnesota or must be attending a qualifying Minnesota academic institution.
 For more information or to apply, please visit the [...]
 More

-A Point Scholarship covers tuition, books, supplies, room and board, transportation and living expenses, and is set up with the individual college to meet the needs of the Point Scholar.
+A Point Scholarship is set up with the individual college to meet the needs of the Point Scholar.
 Applicants must have a proven track record of leadership and community involvement, strong academic achievement and be working for the betterment of the LGBTQ community.
 Students must be enrolled full-time in an undergraduate, graduate or doctoral program.
 Must be at least a senior in high school be [...]
 More

 The Pride Foundation offers more than 50 different scholarships though there is only one application to complete.
 Scholarships are available to lesbian, gay, bisexual, transgender, queer, and straight-ally (straight and supportive of LGBT issues) students as well as students from LGBT families.
 Students must either be residents of Alaska, Idaho, Montana, Oregon or Washington (but may study [...]
 More

 The Rainbow Scholarship seeks to assist gay, lesbian, bisexual, transgender and intersex (GLBTI), college-bound teens with school expenses while increasing the positive visibility of queer youth and promoting awareness and acceptance in the community at large.There are three awards, ranging from $200 to $500; they are the LGBT Student of the Year Award, the Rainbow Award, and the Diversity Essay [...]
 More